Springtails are tiny, harmless insects that can be a nuisance in the home.

 Add a few drops of cedar oil to a spray bottle filled with water and spritz it around your plants.

-Cedar oil will kill any springtails that come into contact with it.
+Cedar oil will get rid of any bugs that come into contact with it.

-You can also add a few drops of cedar oil to a cotton ball and place it near areas where you’ve seen springtails.
+You can add a few drops of cedar oil to a cotton ball and place it near places where you’ve seen springtails.

-The oil will kill the springtails and prevent them from coming back.
+The oil will get rid of these pests and prevent them from returning.

-Another way to get rid of springtails is to introduce predators into your home.
+Another way to control springtail infestations is to introduce beneficial predators into your home.

 Nematodes are tiny parasitic worms that can be used to kill springtails.